OnRampOrg/onramp/docs/README.md

 --------------------------
 ## OnRamp User Role

-The OnRamp project is an interactive web portal that allows you to launch parallel applications and explore system software.
+Editing: The OnRamp project is an interactive web portal that allows you to launch parallel applications and explore system software.
 The user friendly interface hides the complexity of the parallel computing environments (PCE) allowing you to focus on learning the parallel and distributed computing (PDC) concepts outlined in your modules.
 Be sure to hover over any highlighted words to view the definition and the role it plays in launching your job in a PCE.
 Understanding